haronmunene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Shell, init files, variables and expansions
 ## Learning about shell initialization files, variables, expansions, shell arithmetic and the **alias** command
 0. A script that creates an alias name ls with value rm
+1. A script that prints hello user, where user is the current Linux user